userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Option 2 - Upgrade in place

-To start with this option, you should already be familiar with UserFrosting 5 directory structure, as it involves moving some directory around and editing some files.
-It also assume your code (your sprinkle) was located (and not as a community Sprinkle for example) You should have UserFrosting 5 Skeleton repo on hand to copy some files.
+To start with this option, you should already be familiar with UserFrosting 5 directory structure, as it involves moving some directories around and editing some files.
+It also assumes your code (your sprinkle) was located (and not as a community sprinkle for example) You should have a UserFrosting 5 skeleton repo on hand to copy some files.

 #### Moving files and directory